Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid.md

 **Note** that MitID only allows MitID Match for 15 minutes after the MitID session was issued.

 If “cprNumberMatch” returns false, it means that it is not possible to match the “cpr” input parameter with the CPR-number of the user.
-MitID restricts CPR-matching to a maximum of three tries per session, in which case the endpoint will return the following response:
+MitID restricts CPR-matching to a maximum of three tries per session, in which case the endpoint will return the following response: Cpr Match exceeded.
+Only 3 tries is allowed within a session.

 To reset the CPR matching exceeded limitation, the client must prompt the user for reauthentication using MitID.